-I have likened this low carb Moroccan chicken thighs dish to a “dump” type of recipe where you just toss everything into a pot after the chicken is browned and turn on the heat for an hour.
-This makes low carb Moroccan chicken stew dishes really quick and easy.
+I have likened this low carb Moroccan stew to a “dump” type of recipe where you just toss everything into a pot after the chicken is browned and turn on the heat for an hour.
+Not the most appealing phrase, but it speaks to the ease of this dish.

 If you are the type of cook that likes to spend some time bringing out the full flavor of each ingredient you may want to layer the ingredients into the pot after browning or sauteing them.